Nikolaj Ehlers Game Preview: Jets vs. Wild

 Ehlers Season Stats Insights

-- The implied probability that Ehlers hits the over on his points prop total is 60.6%, based on the odds.
+- The implied probability is 59.8% that Ehlers goes over his points over/under based on the odds.

-- There is an implied probability of 38.5% of Ehlers going over his assist prop bet, considering the moneyline odds.
+- Given his moneyline odds, Ehlers has an implied probability of 36.4% of going over his assist prop bet.

 Sign up for Underdog fantasy today.